PiBrewing/craftbeerpi4-documentation/master/development/plugin_development.md

 ?
 Plugin Name:  testplugin
 ```

-In this example, the pluginname `testplugin` has been entered.
+In this example, the plugin name `testplugin` has been entered.
 CraftbeerPi4 will add a suffix `cbpi4_` as this is required to identify the plugins during startup

 The software will create a folder with a template for your plugin and configures it with `cbpi4_testplugin` (from this example)